 VSI recommends that you do not remove the WBEM Providers for OpenVMS product even if you do not have a need for it.
 If you attempt to use the PRODUCT REMOVE command to remove this product, you might see a message similar to the following.
-This message is automatically displayed for any product that is required with OpenVMS; the consequences of removing WBEM Providers for OpenVMS might not be as severe as implied by the message unless other software (such as HP SIM) is using the product on your system.
+This message is automatically displayed for any product that is required with OpenVMS; the consequences of removing WBEM Providers for OpenVMS might not be as severe as implied by the message unless other software (such as HPE SIM) is using the product on your system.

-%PCSI-E-HRDREF, product VSI I64VMS WBEMPROVIDERS V2.0 is referenced by VSI I an unsatisfied software dependency and may no longer function correctly.
-Please review the referencing product's documentation on requirements.
+PCSI-E-HRDREF , product VSI I64VMS WBEMPROVIDERS V2.0 is referenced by VSI I64VMS OpenVMS V8.4-2

 The two products listed above are tightly bound by a software dependency.
-If you override the recommendation to terminate the operation, the referenced product will be removed, but the referencing product will have
+If you override the recommendation to terminate the operation, the referenced product will be removed, but the referencing product will have an unsatisfied software dependency and may no longer function correctly.
+Please review the referencing products documentation on requirements.